siakaramalegos/perf_workshop/perf.md

      alt="Alternative text to describe image.">
 ```

-How big is our initial load now?
+- How big is our initial load now?
+- Optional: Lazy-load the CSS background image too.

 <small>See repo for all details and for `IntersectionObserver` polyfill: [github.com/malchata/yall.js](https://github.com/malchata/yall.js)</small>